Year 6

 COMMUNICATION

-Homework queries can be communicated through the homework books.
-All other queries should now go through the office (paulton_jun@bathnes.gov.uk) or give us a call.
-We will have open door Fridays where you may come into the classroom to see children’s work.
+Homework queries can be communicated through the Homework Books.
+All other queries should now go through the office (paulton_jun@bathnes.gov.uk) or give us a call on 01761 418137.
+Additionally, we will have Open Door Fridays where you may come into the classroom to see children’s work.

 Maths